tact-lang/tact-language-server/README.md

 Setup steps:

-1. Install the [tact.vim](https://github.com/tact-lang/tact.vim) if it isn't already installed.
-Prefer using a non-builtin plugin manager to easily get new updates.
+1. Install the [tact.vim](https://github.com/tact-lang/tact.vim) if it hasn't already been installed.
+Prefer using a non-builtin plugin manager to get new updates easily.

 2. Install the [vim-lsp](https://github.com/prabirshrestha/vim-lsp) plugin if it isn't already installed.
 For that, use [vim-plug](https://github.com/junegunn/vim-plug) or the built-in package manager of Vim 8+, see [`:help packages`](https://vimhelp.org/repeat.txt.html#packages).

-- If it wasn't installed before, you'll need to setup basic keybindings with the language client.
-Add the following to your `~/.vimrc` (or `~/_vimrc` if you're on Windows), or modify to your preferences:
+- If it wasn't installed before, you'll need to set up basic keybindings with the language client.
+Add the following to your `~/.vimrc` (or `~/_vimrc` if you're on Windows), or modify your preferences:

     ```vim
     function! s:on_lsp_buffer_enabled() abort